zamicol/zamicol.com/pages/sayings.md

 never be an accurate description of the universe.
 If the universe is informational, it can be fully known.

+---

 The difference between an informational and non-informational universe is the ability to know the universe.

 If the universe is non-informational, any approximation is fundamentally informational.
 An informational universe can be perfectly described, but the description of a non-informational universe has limited resolution.

+# Hypothesis Information Razor (Ocam's Razor is wrong)
+The best hypothesis is the hypothesis with the least information, not the "simplest explanation", which is poorly definable.

+For example, tightly assuming a correlation is more information than assuming an unknown correlation.
+Since assuming an unknown correlation is less information, it is the better hypothesis ceteris paribus.
+However, tightly assuming a correlation is widely considered the "simplest" explanation.

 # Quantum